FALCON 5X: SHADOWS AND LIGHT

 LUXURY AS ABSENCE.

-2. INSIGHT / MYTH — THE REALIZATION THAT REFRAMED EVERYTHING
+THE REFRAME — THE REALIZATION THAT CHANGED EVERYTHING

 In luxury, visibility is not value.